SNL-WaterPower/WecOptTool-MATLAB/docs/user/model.rst

 It is envisioned that the structure of WecOptTool may some day be consolidated based on experience in developing these examples. |designDevice.m|_

 We can consider the WaveBot example to illustrate this concept.
-Note that this example is the subject of a journal paper [Coe]_.
+Note that this example is the subject of a journal manuscript :cite:`Coe2020`.
 The process for performing a study in WecOptTool can be broken into three distinct steps, which correlate to three files in the WaveBot example:

 	* **Designing the device** - |designDevice.m|_ creates the device based on a set of design variables